disi1/ti8m-library-app/README.md

 ## What can I do with it?

-1. Add new books - provide a title (required), author (required), ISBN, and the number of copies you own
+1. Add new books - provide a title (required), author (required), ISBN, the number of pages and the number of copies you own
 1. See all existing books
 1. Edit books - change anything about a book entry
 1. Delete books